smartdevicelink/sdl_core_guides/docs/App Service Provider Guide/index.md

 3. The navigation application's app service must be active.
 This will happen a number of different ways.

     - If there is no other active navigation service, SDL Core will make an app service active when it is published.
-    - If there are multiple navigation app services, SDL Core will set an app's navigation service to active when the app is in `HMI_LEVEL::FULL`
+    - If there are multiple navigation app services, SDL Core will set an app's navigation service to active when the app is in `HMI_LEVEL::FULL`.
     - An app service consumer can request a specific navigation provider to become active via the `PerformAppServiceInteraction` RPC.

 #### App Service Consumer Prerequisites